Artiprocher/sd-webui-fastblend/README.md

 https://github.com/Artiprocher/sd-webui-fastblend/assets/35051019/f628426d-caee-493a-b7e7-0372150f3ce1

-We found an interesting project called [CoDeF](https://github.com/qiuyu96/CoDeF), which use only one keyframe to render a video.
-We collected some videos from [their project page](https://qiuyu96.github.io/CoDeF/) and compare FastBlend with CoDeF.
-For each video, we select one keyframe from the rendered video, and use this keyframe to rerender the video in interpolation mode.
+We found an interesting project called [CoDeF](https://github.com/qiuyu96/CoDeF), which uses only one keyframe to render a video.
+We collected some videos from [their project page](https://qiuyu96.github.io/CoDeF/) and compared FastBlend with CoDeF.
+For each video, we select one keyframe from the rendered video and use this keyframe to rerender the video in interpolation mode.
 The parameters are

 1. Batch size: 48
 2. Tracking Window Size: 1